Malaysia declares COVID emergency and suspends Parliament | DW | 12.01.2021

-The opposition claims the nationwide state of emergency is 'an abuse' aimed at keeping an unpopular government in power.
+The opposition has called the nationwide state of emergency "an abuse" aimed at keeping an unpopular government in power.
 The king has agreed to suspend Parliament for six months.

-"Let me assure you, the civilian government will continue to function," said Muhyiddin, seeking to dispel alarm about the measures.
+"Let me assure you, the civilian government will continue to function," Muhyiddin said, seeking to dispel alarm about the measures.
 "The emergency proclaimed by the king is not a military coup and a curfew will not be enforced."

 In the address, Muhyiddin committed to elections being held when it was safe to do so.
 A local election last year has been blamed for starting a wave of infections that spread across the country.